Are Red Pandas Going Extinct

 3. Climate Change: A Looming Danger

 Climate change significantly impacts red panda habitats.
 Changes in temperature and precipitation patterns affect bamboo growth, their primary food source.
-Shifting climatic conditions could lead to bamboo die-offs, causing food scarcity and hindering red panda survival.
+Also, shifting climatic conditions could lead to bamboo die-offs, causing food scarcity and hindering red panda survival.
 The alteration of their habitat due to increased temperatures and changes in precipitation patterns further exacerbates this challenge.

 4. Disease and Predation: Contributing Factors